ytang913/Login-Registration/README.md

 # About

-This project is a Login Registration Application built using React.JS, Express, MongoDB,Bootstrap CSS, and axios.
+This project is a Login Registration Application built using React.JS, Express, MongoDB, Bootstrap CSS, and axios.

 Users are tasked to enter in four fields: Full Name, Username, Email, and Password